wvella/demo-kafka-java-data-contracts-bytetoeat/README.md

    * Runs once and completes.
    * In this demo, we switch from v1 to v2 of the recipe schema.
 - **Order Producer**: Simulates customer orders referencing recipes by their `recipe_id`.
-   * Runs continously and produces a batch of orders every twenty seconds.
+   * Runs continuously and produces a batch of orders every twenty seconds.
 - **Kafka Consumers**: Consume orders and recipes, validating and transforming the data based on Avro schemas.
-   * Run continously
+   * Run continuously
    * There are three consumer applications:
       * v1 Recipe Consumer
       * v2 Recipe Consumer
-      * Order Cconsumer
+      * Order Consumer

 Managed Components: